For most first-time users, the goal is not advanced diagnostics.

-Good for beginners who want a simple Bluetooth scanner without crossing the $50 line.
+Best for: beginners who want a simple Bluetooth scanner without overspending.

 Short answer: If you want the best balance of beginner usability and budget,